Metallic Epoxy Flooring Vancouver, BC

 What affects metallic epoxy flooring cost in Vancouver

 Metallic epoxy is priced based on preparation requirements and finish complexity, not just square footage.
-Two spaces can be identical in size but require different prep depending on old coatings, moisture, cracks, and surface condition.
+Two spaces can be identical in size but require very different prep depending on old coatings, moisture, cracks, and surface condition.

 Concrete condition and prep scope